Face the Nation (Kid 'n Play album)

-Face the Nation is the third and final studio album by the American hip hop duo Kid 'n Play.
+Face the Nation is the third studio album by the American hip hop duo Kid 'n Play.
 It was released in 1991 via Select Records.

 The album peaked at number 144 on the Billboard 200 and number 27 on the Top R&B/Hip-Hop Albums.
 Its lead single, "Ain't Gonna Hurt Nobody", made it to number 41 on the Billboard Hot 100 and topped the Hot Rap Songs.
+It achieved platinum-selling status as a single.